 If you’re a fashionista (or fashionista) who lacks closet space in your New York apartment, not to worry; with a little creative thinking, you can find a home for every last item of your every-growing wardrobe, and keep your city pad uncluttered.
 Here are six ways to eek storage out of even a closet-less apartment.

 “I like my money right where I can see it…hanging in my closet”. –Carrie Bradshaw

 Table of Contents

-Furniture is a fantastic way to create movable storage.
+Furniture is a fantastic way to create portable storage.
 Not only can you move the pieces around in your space as needed, but you can take them with you when you can finally afford that sprawling two-bedroom.
 Think storage ottoman (the top can be removed), nightstands with drawers, dressers, armoires, and a bathroom vanity rather than a pedestal sink.
 At least half of your furnishings should offer storage.

 Under the bed

 This option may date back to caveman times, but it’s practical and very inexpensive.
 Purchase long, flat storage containers and keep seasonal clothing as well as holiday decorations out of sight.
 If you have a queen-size bed, you should be able to fit at least three, if not, four containers under it.
 Your single closet will feel roomy in a New York minute, making space for your new threads.

 Boxes may be small, but they are great for tchotchkes such as jewelry, sunglasses, keys, bills and other paperwork, remote controls, and more.
 I am a firm believer in decorative boxes, and just about every surface in my apartment has one, or several.
 Choose boxes that coordinate with your color scheme.
 Decorate and organize at the same time.